bhardwajRahul/dwipe/README.md

 * **Advanced statistical verification** - Automatic or on-demand verification with intelligent pattern detection:
   - Fast-fail for zeros (fails on first non-zero byte)
-  - Chi-squared test for random data at 99% confidence level
+  - Statistical analysis for random data to check for evidence of randomness
   - Smart sampling: divides disk into 100 sections, randomly samples each section for complete coverage
   - Unmarked disk detection: can verify disks without filesystems and auto-detect if zeros/random
 * **Configurable verification percentage** - Choose thoroughness: 0% (skip), 2%, 5%, 10%, 25%, 50%, or 100% (cycle with **V** key, persistent preference)